MiamiCrypto/MovieRevenuePrediction/README.md

 # 📦 Movie Revenue Prediction
 ```
-⬆️ (Replace above with your app's name)
+⬆️ (Is your movie going to make money?)
 ```

 This application helps the user predict the possible revenue for a movie based on previous data.